mmoayyed/demo-spring-boot-native/README.md

 ```

 The new dependency contains no auto-configuration classes.
 Run the build again,
-and while it completes successfully, AOT sources are fully generated and the native app
+and while it completes successfully, AOT sources are NOT fully generated and the native app
 fails to launch, complaining about a missing servlet factory.

 ```bash